dwavesystems/dwave-ocean-sdk/docs/quantum_research/vignette_maxcut.rst

 ``Advantage2_system1`` QPU.
-The following code shows an example of creating a binary quadratic model (:term:`BQM`) for a max-cut problem, embedding it multiple times into the QPU, sampling from the QPU, and returning the :ref:`~dimod.SampleSet`.
+The following code shows an example of creating a binary quadratic model (:term:`BQM`) for a max-cut problem, embedding it multiple times into the QPU, sampling from the QPU, and returning the :class:`~dimod.SampleSet`.

 .. testcode::